tobiasschumacher/quantification_paper/Readme.md

 2. applying quantifiers with tuned base classifiers,
 3. applying quantifiers for which the parameters were tuned on the validation data.

-For experiment 1, it is required that the best binning strategy for the _HDx, readme_ and _quantifcation forest_ methods is determined (experiment code 11).
-For experiment 2, the base classifiers need to be tuned first (experiment codes 21 and 22).
+For experiment 1, it is required that the best binning strategy for the _HDx, readme_ and _quantifcation forest_ methods is determined (experiment ID 11).
+For experiment 2, the base classifiers need to be tuned first (experiment IDs 21 and 22).
 To perform the corresponding experiments, one needs to run

 ```bash
     python3 -m run_lequa -e {experiment IDs} -a {algorithms} -clfs {classifiers}
 ```

-where specifying no argument will, by default, run all experiments in sequence (but will take a while).
+where specifying no argument will, by default, run all experiments in sequence (which will take a while).

 ### Algorithms